Comparison principles for stochastic Volterra equations: Introduction

 The weak existence of a solution was established in \cite{affine_volterra} whenever $b,\sigma$ are continuous with linear growth, $g$ is constant and $K$ satisfies an additional regularity condition given below.
 An extension to processes with jumps and more general $g$ is discussed in \cite{weak_solution}.
 When $b$ and $\sigma$ are Lipschitz continuous, the existence of a unique strong solution was shown in \cite[Theorem A.1]{markovian_structure}, see also \cite{berger_mizel, protter_volterra}.
 For non-Lipschitz coefficients, the pathwise uniqueness of solutions is more subtle and yet not fully understood.
 For the fractional Riemann-Liouville kernel $K(t) = \frac{t^{\alpha-1}}{\Gamma(\alpha)}$ with $\alpha \in (1/2,1)$, the method proposed in \cite{mytnik} gives the existence and uniqueness of strong solutions whenever $\sigma$ is $\eta$-H\"older continuous and $\alpha \eta > \frac{1}{2}$.
 An extension of this method towards general drifts and non-convolution equations was recently discussed in \cite{proemel_dec22}.
 Most recently, in \cite{hamaguchi2023weak}, the author proves the weak existence and uniqueness in law for \eqref{eq:sve} provided that $b,\sigma$ are uniformly continuous, $\sigma$ is non-degenerate, and some technical condition on the modulus of continuity holds.
 In contrast to the existing literature, see also \cite{proemel_scheffels_weak, proemel_dec22}, in this work we focus on continuous solutions where $g$ is not regular but belongs to $g \in L_{\loc}^{p}(\R_+) \cap C((0,\infty))$ with an additional growth condition at the origin.
 Such functions $g$ that are singular in $t = 0$ appear, e.g., from Markovian lifts where the initial condition does not belong to the domain of the corresponding projection operator, see e.g. \cite[Theorem 3.3]{hamaguchi2023weak}.
 Thus, our Theorem \ref{weakexistence_cm_lg} naturally complements the results obtained therein.

 In the main part of this work, we study \emph{comparison principles} for solutions of \eqref{eq:sve}.
-More precisely, given initial data $(g_i,K,b_i,\sigma)$ with $i=1,2$, we provide sufficient conditions such that the corresponding solutions $X^1,X^2$ satisfy
+More precisely, given initial data $(g_i,K,b_i,\sigma)$ with $i=1,2$, we provide a characterisation and sufficient conditions when the corresponding solutions $X^1,X^2$ satisfy

 While such comparison principles are well-known for classical ordinary differential equations (see \cite{ode_walter}) and for Markovian stochastic equations (see \cite{ikeda_watanabe} for the continuous case and \cite{MR4195178} for the case of continuous-state branching processes), much less is known for their Volterra counterparts.
 For instance, comparison principles for deterministic Volterra equations have been studied in \cite[Chapter 12.1]{grippenberg}, while the first results on stochastic Volterra equations were obtained in \cite{sundar_comparison, tudor_comparison} for general drifts and restrictive assumptions on the diffusion which exclude our convolution setting \eqref{eq:sve}.